Vilmos Kertész

-Vilmos Kertész (21 March 1890 – 15 September 1962) was a Hungarian international Olympian footballer.
+Vilmos Kertész II (21 March 1890 – 15 September 1962) was a Hungarian international Olympian footballer.
 He played alongside his two brothers, Gyula and Adolf.

 Early life

-Kertész was born in Budapest, Hungary, and was Jewish.
+Kertész was born in Vieska nad Žitavou, Austria-Hungary, and was Jewish.

 Career

 Kertész played club football at the inside right and midfield positions for MTK Budapest from 1908 to 1924.
 He played alongside his two brothers, Gyula and Adolf.
 He was a midfielder for NSC Budapest from 1924 to 1926.

 He played international football for the Hungary national football team, where he earned a total of 47 caps, scoring 11 goals.
 Kertész also participated at the 1912 Summer Olympics and the 1924 Summer Olympics.

 Kertész coached Ékszerész SC, Budapesti Vasas SC (1926–30), and Ripensia Timişoara (1931-32).